ericpelland/E.V.A./README.md

 * 'eva how are you today'
 * 'eva can you disable vision'
 * 'eva open your eyes'
+* 'eva what are you looking at'
+* 'eva what do you see'
 * 'eva disable trigger words'